awsdocs/aws-systems-manager-user-guide/doc_source/parameter-create-console.md

 # Create a Systems Manager parameter \(console\)<a name="parameter-create-console"></a>

-You can use the AWS Systems Manager console to create to create and run `String`, `StringList`, and `SecureString` parameter types\.
+You can use the AWS Systems Manager console to create and run `String`, `StringList` and `SecureString` parameter types\.

 **Note**
 Parameters are only available in the AWS Region where they were created\.